-I have been working with willow for eight years having started in a very small way making star wands and fish at Discovery Day Events for the conservtion charity I worked for.
+I have been working with willow for nine years having started in a very small way making star wands and fish at Discovery Day Events for the conservtion charity I worked for.
 My interests and abilities have built up over the years, through a range of short courses with several teachers.
 In July 2017 I completed the two year City Lit Basketry Course in London, which culmintated in a self-led student exhibition at Craft Central in Clerkenwell.

 Willow is my preferred material, as I love the feel, smell and variety availalable – one willow basket also replaces a large number of plastic bags – something I have been passionate about for many years, but is now entering the more mainstream public consciousness following programs such as the Blue Planet seies.

 When I can harvest hedgerow materials I love the sense the place that can be achieved, with a basket made entirely from one location – for example the Western park plaited border basket.